1. Overview

 |

-You can use an invalid widget name like "~background", if you don’t want to interact with that widget.
-An invalid name do not need be an unique name in the same screen. |
+You can use an invalid widget name, such as "~background", if you do not intend to interact with that widget.
+Invalid names do not need to be unique within the same screen. |

 2.3.
-Widget Event
+Widget Events

-Here are the LGVL events:
+Here are the LVGL events:

 -